huggingface/diffusers/examples/textual_inversion/README.md

-# Textual Inversion fine-tuning example
+## Textual Inversion fine-tuning example

+[Textual inversion](https://arxiv.org/abs/2208.01618) is a method to personalize text2image models like stable diffusion on your own images using just 3-5 examples.
+The `textual_inversion.py` script shows how to implement the training procedure and adapt it for stable diffusion.

 ### Installing the dependencies